Table of Contents

 The main activities are divided into five and how companies can create value; here are examples:

-If in the previous section, we discussed how companies can add value along the value chain, in this section, we look at specific examples of value creation for the company’s products and marketing functions:
+In the previous section, we discussed how companies can add value along the value chain; in this section, we will look at specific examples.

 Additional features or functions